cooper/ferret/doc/std/String.md

 $string.length
 ```

 Computed property.
-The length of the string.
+Length of the string.